Kingsand And Cawsand Beach

 Safety:No details available.
 See Beach Safety Guide.

 Access:At Kingsand access to both south and north parts of the beach are via short a slope followed by 6 steps, not suitable for wheel chairs.
 At Cawsand there is a short slipway which is suitable for wheel chair and push chairs.

 Dogs:Dogs allowed all year at Kingsand Beach.
-Dogs are banned at Cawsand Beach from Easter Day to September 30th.
+Dogs are banned at Cawsand Beach from 1st July to 31st August (10am to 6pm).

 Directions:Kingsand and Cawsand are 24 miles (by road) from Plymouth.
 Take the A38 from Plymouth.
 At Trerulefoot turn left onto the A374.
 Two miles after Polbathic turn right on the B3247 to Crafthole.
 At Crafthole turn left (signposted to Cawsand) and follow the B3247 to Millbrook.
 Drive through Millbrook staying on the B3247.
 Shortly after Millbrook turn right (signposted to Kingsand and Cawsand) and follow this road down to Cawsand Bay.

 Post Code:PL10 1NA.